 A healthy lifestyle combines physical activity with a balanced diet.
 The effectiveness of a workout doesn't just depend on what you eat, but when you eat it.
-Make your workout work for you--learn what to eat before and after you hit the gym.
+Make your workout work for you — learn what to eat before and after you hit the gym.

-Afternoon and Evening
+Afternoon and evening

-Half a cup of low-fat cottage cheese contains about 10 grams of protein; an egg contains about 6 grams.
-The trick is to eat soon afterwards, when the muscles are still recovering and growing.
+Half a cup of low-fat cottage cheese contains about 10 grams of protein and an egg contains about 6 grams.
+The trick is to eat soon afterward, when the muscles are still recovering and growing.
 Eating carbohydrates gives you energy and protein helps muscles grow.
-Good options include tuna, eggs, or protein powders that you can add to fruit smoothies.
+You need both to properly refuel and repair the body.
+Good options include tuna with quinoa, eggs on whole-grain bread, or protein powders that you can add to fruit smoothies.

 Remember to stay hydrated before, during, and after exercise.
 While drinking water is best, consider a sports drink or coconut water for longer workouts or in hotter weather.
 These drinks contain an added boost of carbohydrates (sugar) and electrolytes.